-A private device set is established by the following steps:
+A private device set is established by the following steps.

-Each pack to be included in the set is blank-labeled with the LABELMS utility.

-The master device is established by an ADDSET control statement that defines the name of the set, the volume serial number of the master device, the maximum number of packs that can exist in the set, and the maximum number of permanent files that can exist in the set.
-The master device need not be a permanent file device, but at least one member device should be designated as a permanent file device.

-Members of the device set are added by additional ADDSET control statements that specify the device set name, the master device volume serial number and the volume serial number for the pack being added.
+- 1. Each pack to be included in the set is blank-labeled with the LABELMS utility. - 2.
+The master device is established by an ADDSET control statement that defines the name of the set, the volume serial number of the master device, the maximum number of packs that can exist in the set, the maximum number of permanent files that can exist in the set, the universal password, the universal permissions, the public password, and the default file retention period for this set.
+The master device need not be a permanent file device, but at least one member device should be designated as a permanent file device. - 3.
+Members of the device set are added by additional ADDSET control statements that specify the device set name, the master device volume serial number (VSN), and the volume serial number for the pack being added.
 Additional members are not required; the master device can be the only pack in the device set.
 All ADDSET control statements can define the permanent file attribute for the device being added.
-The queue attribute can be defined if the device is being added to the public queue set.